 - Andres Sevtsuk

 19:00.
-Dinner— Queen’s College at the University of Cambridge.
+Dinner— Queen’s College at the University of Cambridge (dress code: business attire).
 Dinner is in the Munro Room and the Old SCR.
 Map Link: https://maps.app.goo.gl/eziMmsUQ81E1LqEb6

 DAY 3 — (Sunday, June 28) Free Day with optional activities